Home ⇒ Overview Courses ⇒ Electronics ⇒ Zener diode

 What is a Zener diode and how does it work?

-The Z diode has a V(I) characteristic curve which is similar to letter "Z".
-Unlike "normal" rectifier diodes, the Z-diode is operated in the reverse-bias range.
-When a certain breakdown voltage is reached, the Zener effect and the avalanche effect take place, in which the current increases suddenly without destroying the Z diode.
-In the forward direction, the Z diode works like a normal diode.
+The Zener-diode has a V(I) characteristic curve which is similar to letter "Z".
+Unlike "normal" diodes, this diode is operated in the reverse-bias range.
+When a certain breakdown voltage is reached, the Zener effect and the avalanche effect take place, in which the current increases suddenly without destroying the Zener-diode.
+In the forward direction, the Zener-diode works like a rectifier diode.

 Zener Diode as a Voltage Regulator